 - Compile all findings into a Healthy Food, Healthy Soils Ordinance Toolkit

-Second workshop will be held at the 3rd Annual Food Waste Solution Summit on 9/26 where final recommendations will be presented for feedback.
+The second workshop was held at the 3rd Annual Food Waste Solution Summit on September 26, 2017, where final recommendations were presented for feedback.

 Rich Flammer, Hidden Resources (firstname.lastname@example.org)

 Tyla Montgomery, Hidden Resources (email@example.com)

 Elly Brown, San Diego Food System Alliance (firstname.lastname@example.org)

 This project supports Live Well San Diego, the County’s vision of a region that is Building Better Health, Living Safely, and Thriving.
 The material was produced by the California Department of Public Health’s Nutrition Education and Obesity Prevention Branch with funding from USDA SNAP-Ed, known in California as CalFresh.
 These institutions are equal opportunity providers and employers.
 CalFresh provides assistance to low-income households and can help buy nutritious food for better health.
 For CalFresh information, call 1-877-847-3663.
 For important nutrition information, visit CaChampionsForChange.net.